 Left of the name you’ll find the pin button.
 When in pinned mode the current node will be locked to the monitor.
 No matter what you do or where you click, this node will always be in the preview screen.
-A quick way to pin/unpin a node is by holding [ALT] while clicking it.

 The Texture Out node is pinned to the preview screen.

 The patch panels gives you all the information about your patch in general.

 Here you can give your patch a name and a description.
 This is the name and description that Arena/Avenue will use.
 Category is an important one, here you select how Arena/Avenue should interpret your patch.
 You can choose between source, effect or mixer.
 If needed, you can adjust the resolution and texture bit depth of the patch.

 Below that you can fill in your credentials.
 This will make sure you get famous.